Environmental Health & Inspections/Licensing

 Human Health Hazard

 A human health hazard is any substance, activity, or condition that is known to have the potential to cause an acute or chronic illness, to endanger life, to generate or spread infectious diseases, or otherwise adversely affect the health of the public.
 The health department follows up on reports of potential human health hazards to protect public health, safety and general welfare and to maintain and protect the environment for the people of Iowa County.
+Human Health Hazards can be reported to the Health Department at 608-930-9870.

 • hoarding